Noelvis Entenza

-Noelvis Entenza González (born 13 July 1985) is a Cuban professional baseball pitcher for Industriales de La Habana in the Cuban National Series.
+Noelvis Entenza González (born 13 July 1985) is a Cuban professional baseball pitcher for the Cocodrilos de Matanzas in the Cuban National Series.

 Career

+Entenza was born on 13 July 1985 in Palmira, Cienfuegos Province, Cuba.
+He made his Cuban National Series debut in 2003 for Cienfuegos.

 Entenza played for the Cuba national baseball team at the 2009 World Port Tournament and 2017 World Baseball Classic.

+Entenza has also played for the Kitchener Panthers of the Canadian Baseball League.